-CREATE INDEX ts_ix1 ON 'travel-sample'(country, id, name) WHERE type = "airline";

 '''

+CREATE INDEX ts_ix1 ON 'travel-sample'(id, country, name) WHERE type = "airline";

 SELECT country, id, name

 FROM 'travel-sample'

 WHERE type = "airline"

 AND country = "United States"

 AND id BETWEEN 0 AND 1000

-ORDER BY country, id
+ORDER BY id

 LIMIT 10

 OFFSET 5;

 '''

 While designing the index, explore all index options.
 Include as many query predicates as possible in the leading index keys (equality, IN, less than, (less than or equal), greater than, (greater than or equal)), followed by other attributes used in your query.
+Explore if you can use Index order and pushed down of pagination values to index.
 Use partial indexes to focus your queries on the relevant data.